thiagola92/la-stopwatch/README.md

 main()
 ```

 The callback needs to be identical to the decorated function but with the last argument being duration.
-Here is the order:
-- Function arguments
-- Function keyword arguments
-- Duration
-    - Inside `kwargs` with the name `duration`
-    - Or as last argument in case `kwargs` is empty
+Duration will be passed inside `kwargs` with the name duration **or** as last argument (in case `kwargs` is empty).

 ```python
 def on_finish(student, msg, duration, grade):